Lester sharp, Goldschmidt HR, Cardinals move up, beat Reds - WHIZ News

 TRAINER’S ROOM

-Reds: RHP Brad Brach (right shoulder impingment) began a rehab assignment at Triple-A Louisville on Monday.
-He’s been on the injured list since August 8.
+Reds: RHP Brad Brach (right shoulder impingement) began a rehab assignment at Triple-A Louisville on Monday.
+He’s been on the injured list since Aug.
+8.

 UP NEXT